 wsrep_gtid_domain_idvalue.
 This is to prevent a node from using the same domain used for Galera Cluster's write sets when assigning GTIDs for non-Galera transactions, such as DDL executed with

 server_id, see Using MariaDB Replication with MariaDB Galera Cluster: Setting server_id on Cluster Nodes.

 Known Problems with Wsrep GTID Mode

-This is the list of known problems, but this does not necessarily imply that wsrep GTID mode works perfectly in all other situations.
+This does not necessarily imply that wsrep GTID mode works perfectly in all other situations.
 If you discover any other issues with it, please report a bug.

 GTIDs for Transactions Applied by Slave Thread

 If a Galera Cluster node is also a replication slave, then that node's slave SQL thread will be applying transactions that it replicates from its replication master.
 If the node has

 log_slave_updates=ON set, then each transaction that the slave SQL thread applies will also generate a Galera Cluster write set that is replicated to the rest of the nodes in the cluster.

 In MariaDB 10.1.30 and earlier, the node acting as slave would apply the transaction with the original GTID that it received from the master, and the other Galera Cluster nodes would generate their own GTIDs for the transaction when they replicated the write set.